ezweave/pretty-functional/chapters/introduction/introduction.md

 All of the big, popularly-understood-as-OO languages (Java, C#, and C++) are rife with [anti-patterns](https://en.wikipedia.org/wiki/Anti-pattern) which are one of many sources of ["code smell"](https://en.wikipedia.org/wiki/Code_smell).

 Ignoring all of this naval gazing, let's jump nearly twenty years into 2019.
 JavaScript, thanks largely in part to Node.js, has become a _very_ powerful programming language, but it also suffers from a sort of "programming multiple personality disorder."
 You can write very OO looking JS or you can write more functional JS.
+Or you can write code that is very imperitive and largely neither.
+Choose your own adventure!

-The truth is that many of the popular functional frameworks and programming languages are as purely functional as they would have you think.
+The truth is that many of the popular functional frameworks and programming languages are __not__ as purely functional as they would have you think.
 Even [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language))(which runs on the Java Virtual Machine and can utilize Java's SDK) has to bastardize itself a little because there are things you just can't fully control:
 - REST calls to an external API
 - Anything that introduces some level of randomness into your data
 - and so on... as you will see